-- The Earned Income Disallowance ("EID") grants families a cumulative lifetime maximum of 24 months during which certain income may be excluded from the family's adjusted income for the purpose of calculating income-based rents. - Because the EID is an exclusive function of income-based rents, a family paying Flat Rent cannot qualify for the EID even if a family member experiences an event that would qualify the family for the EID. - 3.
+- 1. The Earned Income Disallowance ("EID") grants families a cumulative lifetime maximum of 24 months during which certain income may be excluded from the family's adjusted income for the purpose of calculating income-based rents. - 2.
+Because the EID is an exclusive function of income-based rents, a family paying Flat Rent cannot qualify for the EID even if a family member experiences an event that would qualify the family for the EID. - 3.
 If the family experiences an EID-qualifying event while paying Flat Rent, and the family later chooses to pay income-based rent, they would only qualify for the EID if a new EID-qualifying event occurred after the family changed to income-based rent.
 However, in this circumstance, the qualifying event which occurred while the family is paying Flat Rent will not trigger the start of the cumulative 24-month lifetime exclusion period.

 - 4. If a family paying income-based rent experiences an EID-qualifying event, but later elects to pay Flat Rent, the 24-month lifetime exclusion period triggered by the EID-qualifying event will continue for as long as the employment that is the subject of the exclusion continues, irrespective of whether the family is now paying Flat Rent.
 Accordingly, a family paying Flat Rent could therefore see a family member's 24-month lifetime limit expire while the family is paying Flat Rent. - 5.
+Earned Income Disallowance (EID) will no longer be an option effective 01/01/2024.
+EID will be available only to families that are eligible for and already participating in the program on the effective date of the final rule; no new families may be added. - 6.
 The EID program ends January 1, 2026